-A popular draw on the TOCA support package since 2008, the Michelin Ginetta Junior Championship is one of the UK’s premier categories to offer teenage racers a genuine route into top-level motorsport.
+A popular draw since 2008, the Michelin Ginetta Junior Championship is one of the UK’s premier categories to offer teenage racers a genuine route into top-level motorsport.

-Open to drivers aged between 14 to 17 years of age, the championship provides a smooth transition from karting in the shape of the Yorkshire manufacturer’s G40 race car whilst also offering the experience of a lifetime in front of bumper trackside audiences and millions watching on ITV4.
+Open to drivers aged between 14 to 17 years of age, the championship provides a smooth transition from karting in the shape of the Yorkshire manufacturer’s G40 race car whilst also offering the experience of a lifetime in front of bumper trackside audiences on the support package of the British GT Championship

-Producing close, exhilarating races across all ten TOCA events, the Ginetta Junior contingent are one of the must-see attractions throughout the year and is proven tool in the developmental process for all young racers that have competed.
+Producing close, exhilarating races across eight events, the Ginetta Junior contingent are one of the must-see attractions throughout the year and is a proven tool in the developmental process for all young racers that have competed.

-Down the years the series has played its part in forging the careers of the some of the biggest future stars around the world including Formula 1 ace Lando Norris, amongst many more.
+Down the years the series has played its part in forging the careers of the some of the biggest future stars around the world including McLaren Formula 1 ace Lando Norris, as well as many more.

-In addition to the main championship, Ginetta also run a Winter Series in November of each year as well as a Scholarship competition, aimed at unearthing the next generation of British talent on the track.
+In addition to the main championship, Ginetta also run a Winter Series in November of each year and a Scholarship competition, which is aimed towards unearthing the next generation of British talent on the track.

-The MINI CHALLENGE JCW Championship is one of the county’s leading tin-top, single-make categories and in 2020 it is set to scale new heights as it forms an integral part of Britain’s biggest race weekends and joins the Kwik Fit British Touring Car Championship support bill.
+The VERTU MOTORS MINI CHALLENGE JCW is one of the county’s leading tin-top, single-make categories and it continues to scale new heights as it forms an integral part of Britain’s biggest race weekends as part of the Kwik Fit British Touring Car Championship support bill.

 Aligning itself with the British Automobile Racing Club as well as the BTCC, the series provides a combination of class structure, cost effectiveness, professionalism and unrivalled exposure.